J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 ### Vector Storage

 In order to query relevant papers for a given user question, we decided to compute an embedding for each paper.
 These embedding store the semantic content of a paper in form of a vector.
 One can calculate the cosine similarity between embeddings of the paper-abstracts and the embedding of a user question to find papers with similar content to the question.
 To further improve the semantic content of the embedding, one could not only incorporate the abstract of the paper into the embedding but also relevant metadata such as the names of the authors as well as the publication date.
-Once ambeddings are pre-computed for all papers, they can be used to find relevant papers for all coming user questions by computing their embedding similarity.
+Once embeddings are pre-computed for all papers, they can be used to find relevant papers for all coming user questions by computing their embedding similarity.
 There exist specialized software tools which make these computations easy and efficient.
 One of the so called "vectorstores" is Pinecone[^5].
 It enables cloud storage of embeddings and provides an API for easily querying the top-k most similar embeddings for a given user question.
 The alternative to a fully hosted service such as Pinecone is to use a locally running system like OpenSearch[^6].
-It is highly costumizable and enables storing embeddings with the sources.
-The REST API makes is easy to query the top-k similar embeddings and because it runs locally it runs much faster than for document retrival and later references.
+It is highly customizable and enables storing embeddings with the sources.
+The REST API makes is easy to query the top-k similar embeddings and because it runs locally it runs much faster than for document retrieval and later references.

 <!-- MORE about OpenSearch -->